Tips and Tricks

-Firewood bought later in the season could be damp as it could come from the middle of our stacks and has not been exposed to as much air.
+Firewood bought from around April onwards could be damp as it could come from the middle of our stacks and has not been exposed to as much air.
 These logs are not wet with growing saps and only need a few weeks to fully dry.
 Buy early and you can control the drying.
 Wood brought in the Autumn and Winter season is also at risk of being rain wet.
 Try to avoid burning rain wet wood.
 However rain wet wood will only take days to dry out.
 Be prepared and order more than expect.
 Remember that when stored correctly wood will not go off so it will always be used the next year.

 Get your fire flue cleaned once if not twice throughout the season.
 Some woods put out more resin than others and try not to burn wet wood as this causes resin to build up in your flue which then can cause a chimney fire.

 Check you firewood manual.
 This is especially important for newer fires and find out what type of wood they suggest to burn.
 Some woods burn better on certain fires than others.
 Not all wood or fires are the same.